-Each night from her window, when the sun set over the immense Indian Ocean, Samantha would reliably see a beacon - shining its metered light across the vast expanse of darkness, revealing in one measured sliver the glistening and restless ocean and the land upon which her ancestors landed.
+Each night from her window, when the sun set over the immense Indian Ocean, Samantha would reliably see a beacon - shining its metered light across the vast expanse of darkness, revealing the restless ocean and the land upon which her ancestors landed.

 Wadjemup Lighthouse at Rottnest Island, would become the icon of her childhood and the luminary for her sense of home - where all good writing comes from.

 That beacon made its way into her early writing, when she first began to use words to describe narratives, history, her ancestry and her birthplace.
 It has featured in both of her adult novels, and will no doubt appear again in her next.